Vennilavan12/zen-class-devops-documentation/010 - AWS/Cloudformation.md

 ## Rules

-The optional Rules section validates a parameter or a combination of parameters passed to a template during a stack creation or stack update.
++ The optional Rules section validates a parameter or a combination of parameters passed to a template during a stack creation or stack update.
 To use template rules, explicitly declare Rules in your template followed by an assertion.

-A rule can include a RuleCondition property and must include an Assertions property.
++ A rule can include a RuleCondition property and must include an Assertions property.

+### Rule specific intrinsic functions

+To define a rule condition and assertions, use rule-specific intrinsic functions, which are functions that can only be used in the Rules section of a template.
+You can nest functions, but the final result of a rule condition or assertion must be either true or false.

+  Fn::And

+  Fn::Contains

+  Fn::EachMemberEquals

+  Fn::EachMemberIn

+  Fn::Equals

+  Fn::If

+  Fn::Not

+  Fn::Or

+  Fn::RefAll

+  Fn::ValueOf

+  Fn::ValueOfAll

 ## Mappings

++ The optional Mappings section matches a key to a corresponding set of named values.

++ For example, if you want to set values based on a region, you can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region.
+You use the Fn::FindInMap intrinsic function to retrieve values in a map.

+## JSON

+  "Mappings" : {
+    "Mapping01" : {
+      "Key01" : {
+        "Name" : "Value01"
+        },
+      "Key02" : {
+        "Name" : "Value02"
+       },
+      }
+    }

 ## Conditions